rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 (here denoted `e_j, e_j+1, ... e_k`) are all replaced with a single
 tuple expression: `(e_j, e_j+1, ..., e_k)`.

-The rest of the compilation procedes as normal.
+The rest of the compilation proceeds as normal.
 In particular, either the rewritten code will work because the generic type(s) in question are compatible with either unit (in the k < i+j case) or with the tuple expression `(e_j, e_j+1, ..., e_k)`.